AdobeDocs/campaign-classic.en/help/configuration/using/data-model-best-practices.md

 ## Data retention - Cleanup and purge {#data-retention}

-Adobe Campaign is neither a data warehouse or a reporting tool.
+Adobe Campaign is neither a data warehouse nor a reporting tool.
 Therefore, to ensure good performance of the Adobe Campaign solution, database growth should stay under control.
 To achieve this, following some of the best practices below may help.

 By default, Adobe Campaign delivery and tracking logs have a retention duration of 180 days.
 A cleanup process runs to remove any log older than that.
 * If you want to keep logs longer, this decision should be taken carefully depending on the database size and the volume of messages sent.
 As a reminder, Adobe Campaign sequence is a 32-bit integer.